 - Recordkeeping errors that result in patient mix-ups, wrong-site surgeries and other medical mistakes

 Again, these are just some of the most common examples.
 There are many different forms of pediatric malpractice that can lead to significant, long-term, permanent, or even fatal consequences.
 If you have any reason to suspect that your child’s healthcare provider has made any type of mistake, we encourage you to schedule a free consultation with one of our attorneys promptly.

 What To Do (and Not Do) If You Suspect Pediatric Malpractice

 If you suspect that your child has suffered due to a medical mistake, it can be difficult to know where to turn for help.
-But, help is available, and making the right decisions now can improve your child’s chances of recovery while also helping to protect your family’s legal right to just compensation.
+But, help is available, and making the right decisions now can improve your child’s chances of recovery while also helping to protect your family’s legal right to just compensation with offices in Atlanta, Alpharetta, and Cumming for your convenience.
 With this in mind, here is what to do (and not do) if you suspect pediatric malpractice: